-This act provides for the acquisition of hill land whenever it appears desirable to the Ruler in Council or the Yang Di-Pertua Negeri in Council, as the case may be, to acquire any hill land for the purpose of preventing loss of life due to slope failure.
-This act should also be considered as part of preemptive measures to acquire lands which are found to be unstable, after hazard mapping being carried out.
+This act provides for the acquisition of hill land whenever it appears desirable to the Ruler in Council to acquire any hill land for the purpose of preventing loss of life due to slope failure.
+This act should also be considered as part of preemptive measures to acquire lands which are found to be unstable, after hazard mapping has being carried out.
 Purchase back or compensation schemes to the land owner can be introduced to pay for the lost of land for potential development.
-If relocation of civilian settlement is required, the state government should undertake the task to compensate the residents at market value.
-(Ngai Weng Chan.
-1998)
+If relocation of civilian settlement is required, the state government should undertake the task to compensate the residents at market value (Ngai, 1998).